Cattle in the ancient land of Israel

 The Law of Moses forbids harnessing an ass and an ox to the same plough (Deuteronomy 22:10), although both animals were used in farming.
 Other speciﬁc laws, such as

-All bear witness to the important place which this animal occupied in the Israelite economy.
-King David appointed a special overseer of asses (1 Chronicles 27:30).
+all bear witness to the important place which this animal occupied in the Israelite economy.

 Mules (pered in Hebrew) are the offspring of the big he-ass and a mare.
 They are very strong and hardy pack animals and although forbidden by Mosaic Law (Leviticus 19:19), were used at the time of David and Solomon (II Samuel 13:29).